-Many small buyers don’t know where their products can be laboratory tested in China.
-Actually, many of them don’t even know that they are responsible for compliance with their country’s safety regulations.
+Many small buyers don’t know where their products can be tested in a laboratory in China.
+(Actually, many of them don’t even know that they are responsible for compliance with their country’s safety regulations.)

-A handful of international groups have laboratory testing capabilities for the most common consumer goods.
+A handful of international groups have laboratory testing capabilities for the most common consumer and industrial products.
 I listed them below.

 You can tell them what you are buying (with photos + a bit of context) and the importing country.
 They will give you a list of relevant tests with quotations.
 If you become a very regular customer, you can ask for a discount.